 The Mondriaan Fund advises you to travel in a safe and responsibly manner.
 We advise you not to travel if the Dutch Ministry of Foreign Affairs issues a negative travel advice (color code orange/red) for the country concerned.
 The Mondriaan Fund is not liable and cannot contribute to additional costs resulting from Covid 19-related circumstances (such as long stay or medical expenses).
 If your work plan changes due to circumstances, please notify us as soon as possible.

-Artists working in the Netherlands who want to present their work in another country, or foreign institutions that want to present contemporary work by living artists in the Netherlands, can receive financial support towards the costs of presenting Dutch visual art in another country.
+Artists working in the Netherlands who want to present their work in another country, or foreign institutions that want to present contemporary work by living artists in the Netherlands, can receive financial support towards the costs of presenting Dutch visual arts in another country.
+In short:

 Applications can be submitted at any time of the year, using the Mondriaan Fund’s online application system.
 You first apply for an account before you can apply.
 Once your application is complete, please allow for a processing period of 3 months from the moment your application is submitted in full.
 Grants cannot be awarded retroactively.